spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

     (channel/sub-channel for MIRI or grating/filter combination for NIRSpec).

   - ``output_type = channel`` creates a single IFU cube from each unique channel of MIRI data (or just those channels set by the 'channel' option).
-The is the default mode for the calspec3 pipeline for MIRI data.
+This is the default mode for the :ref:`calwebb_spec3 <calwebb_spec3>` pipeline for MIRI data.

   - ``output_type = grating`` combines all the gratings in the NIRSpec data or set by the grating option into a single IFU cube.
-The is the default mode for the calspec3 pipeline for NIRSpec data.
+The is the default mode for the :ref:`calwebb_spec3 <calwebb_spec3>` pipeline for NIRSpec data.

-  - ``output_type = multi`` combines data  into a single "uber" IFU cube, this the default mode for calspec2.
+  - ``output_type = multi`` combines data  into a single "uber" IFU cube, this the default mode for :ref:`calwebb_spec2 <calwebb_spec2>` pipeline.
     If in addition,  channel, band, grating, or filter are also set, then only the data set by those parameters will be combined into an "uber" cube.

 The following arguments control the size and sampling characteristics of the output IFU cube.